darkrelics/eidolon-engine/README.md

    ./ssh_server
    ```

-## Development

-- `core/` directory contains the main game logic and types.
-- `data/` directory contains the data files for the game.
-- `database/` directory contains Python scripts for database management.
-- `editor/` directory contains the editor for creating and editing game content.
-- `registration/` directory contains the web registration page for new players.
-- `scripts/` directory contains deployment and utility scripts.
-- `ssh_server/` directory contains the main server implementation.

 ## License

 This project is licensed under the Apache 2.0 License.
 See the LICENSE file for more details.